tweag/credential-helper/docs/lookup_chain.md

 ## Secret bindings

 In most cases, you only need a single secret to authenticate.
 In those cases, the `"default"` binding is used.
-For some servies, multiple secrets may be needed.
-In those cases, the documentation of the servie specifies the name and purpose of a binding.
+For some services, multiple secrets may be needed.
+In those cases, the documentation of the service specifies the name and purpose of a binding.